Professional practice

 • Todwick Holdings Limited v Shell Overseas Investment BV, junior counsel (with James Willan KC), instructed by Reed Smith LLP, successfully resisting an anti-suit injunction in respect of Dutch proceedings, alleged to have been brought in breach of an LCIA arbitration clause.
 Bibek is also instructed in the underlying arbitration proceedings.

-• Iming v Privatisation Agency of Kosovo (UNCITRAL arbitration), junior counsel (with Angeline Welsh), instructed by HFW, for the respondent in a dispute culminating in a 5-day hearing concerning unjust enrichment and expropriation claims against a state privatisation agency.
+• Iming v Privatisation Agency of Kosovo (UNCITRAL Arbitration), junior counsel (with Angeline Welsh), instructed by HFW, for the respondent in a dispute culminating in a 5-day hearing concerning unjust enrichment and expropriation claims against a state privatisation agency.

 • Quaestus Capital Pte Limited v Union Pacific Capital Limited [2021] EWHC 3652 (Comm) sole counsel, instructed by Greene & Greene, in an application to vary the terms of an undertaking given in respect of an interim injunction obtained pursuant to s.44 Arbitration Act 1996 for retrospective permission to commence proceedings in Hong Kong.